OrangeFox86/DreamcastControllerUsbPico/README.md

 Each word is 32 bits in length, transmitted in little-endian order.
 The most significant bit of each byte transmits first.
 This means that the most significant bit of the least significant byte of each word transmits first.

 ### Frame Word

+The following is an example of a frame word.

 <p align="center">
   <img src="images/Frame_Word.png?raw=true" alt="Frame Word"/>